SiraMirai/journey/CONFIGURATION.md

 ### Optional Tweaks

 Also included are a number of optional tweaks under `Optionals` in the Mod List.

-Simply follow the directions under `Notes` for enabling or disabling them.
+Most optionals do not add any plugins and require no additional work to enable.
+For `Fast Travel For Survival Mode`, load the esp before `RealisticWaterTwo.esp`.